Back to Home

 Risk Orchestrator

 Policy engine maps risk scores to actions: block, throttle, challenge, or allow.
-It also syncs with rating/billing to reverse fraudulent charges instantly.
+It also syncs with rating/billing to reverse fraudulent charges instantly, minimizing revenue loss and customer impact.

 Fraud Analytics Studio